 Quality control protocols – e.g., a sample adequacy indicator on the collection device and specimen validity testing in the laboratory – are in place to ensure the integrity of specimens and results.
 In addition, a lab-based oral fluid test such as Oral-Eze® helps to ensure that an adequate amount of oral fluid is available for both screening and confirmation testing if needed.

-Cutoff levels and device sensitivity can vary widely among instant oral fluid devices.
-Regulations, including a number of states, require the use of an FDA-cleared testing device and there is only one instant oral fluid testing device on the market at this time that meets this standard.
+Cutoff levels and device sensitivity can vary widely among instant oral fluid drug testing devices.
+Regulations, including a number of states, require the use of an FDA-listed device.
 Remember, an instant test is only a screen, not a confirmation test.
 If a donor’s specimen returns a presumptive positive screening result, a follow up, laboratory test must be used to confirm the result.

 A testing method that accurately detects marijuana should be a serious consideration for any company seeking to establish or maintain a drug-free workplace program.
 While instant oral fluid testing products may be able to detect the presence of marijuana, when compared to lab-based testing, they are often not sensitive enough to reliably render a positive test result.
 Said another way, when compared to lab-based testing, the cutoff levels used in instant oral fluid devices may be such that the majority (>50%) of marijuana users may go undetected.
 The latest Quest Diagnostics Drug Testing Index™ data shows the detection of marijuana in lab-based oral fluid testing increasing for a third consecutive year.